-P.1b Organizational Relationships P.1b(1) Organizational structure and governance
+P.1b Organizational Relationships

+P.1b(1) Organizational structure and governance

-What are your organizational structure and governance system?
-What are the reporting relationships among your governance board, senior leaders, and parent organization, as appropriate?
-In 1990, Landmark incorporated as an S corporation and formed a Board of Directors composed of Owen Dudley and his wife (not active in the business), Sam Dudley, and Frank Fendly.
+In 1990, Landmark was incorporated as an S corporation and formed a Board of Directors composed of Owen Dudley and his wife (not active in the business), Sam Dudley, and Frank Fendly.
 Debby Dudley was added to the board in 2000.
 In addition, an external Advisory Board was established that consists of business leaders representing areas of much-needed expertise.
 The two boards were formed to provide long-term direction and oversight to the company.
 External financial oversight is provided through monthly updates to both boards and an annual financial audit directed by the Advisory Board.